dialogosSoSe17/dialogosSoSe17.github.io/contribute.md

 In order to edit the web page, you need [Jekyll](https://jekyllrb.com/) next to the associated [source code](TODO).
 The source files you want to edit are all written in Markdown (you can find a tutorial [here](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)).
 If you want functionality that goes beyond that, you'll need to use HTML code.
 If you want to add new pictures, please put them in the folder *pictures*.

-Please keep in mind to always <span style="color:red">save the files in UTF8 format!</span>
+Please ensure that all links remain functional and keep in mind that you always <span style="color:red">save the files in UTF8 format!</span>

-## Edit the Developer Documentation
+## Edit the Developer- / User-Documentation
+*The following description refers to the developer documentation.
+The user documentation is to be handled similarly.*

 The developer documentation files are all located in the *developerdocumentation* folder.
 The only exception is the introduction file, which is located on the first level (*developerdocumentation.md*).

 ### Adapt existing documentation